-Families in Yukon are eligible for a fee subsidy if their child care is recommended as a child protection service, or approved by the director on the basis of special needs of the family or child, for child development purposes, due to a short-term family crisis, or for parental respite.
+Families in Yukon are eligible for a fee subsidy if child care is recommended as a child protection service, approved by the director on the basis of special needs of the family or child, for a child with a disability, due to a short-term family crisis, or for parental respite.

-Funding may be provided for adaptive equipment, transportation, programming support and additional staff based on the individual need of the child through the Supported Child Care fund.
+Funding may be provided for adaptive equipment, transportation, programming support and additional staff based on the individual needs of the child through the Supported Child Care Program.

 See Do you have a child with a disability or special need? for more information on provincial/territorial supports for children with disabilities in child care.